Temporary security credentials in IAM - AWS Identity and Access Management

 Roles for cross-account access

 Many organizations maintain more than one AWS account.
 Using roles and cross-account access, you can define user identities in one account, and use those identities to access AWS resources in other accounts that belong to your organization.
 This is known as the delegation approach to temporary access.
-For more information about creating cross-account roles, see Creating a role to delegate permissions to an IAM user.
+For more information about creating cross-account roles, see Create a role to delegate permissions to an IAM user.
 To learn whether principals in accounts outside of your zone of trust (trusted organization or account) have access to assume your roles, see What is IAM Access Analyzer?.

 Roles for Amazon EC2

 If you run applications on Amazon EC2 instances and those applications need access to AWS resources, you can provide temporary security credentials to your instances when you launch them.
 These temporary security credentials are available to all applications that run on the instance, so you don't need to store any long-term credentials on the instance.
-For more information, see Using an IAM role to grant permissions to applications running on Amazon EC2 instances.
+For more information, see Use an IAM role to grant permissions to applications running on Amazon EC2 instances.

 Other AWS services